ignotaC/smallsoft/README.md

                    How to use -> invoke without any arguments.
 Still little example: cat urllinksfromhtmlpage | htmlentities -d > proper_url_links

+27. httphb_split - Splits http server answers to http header or the rest ( body )
+                   For help simply run it without any arguments.
+                   Example: http_serber_answer | httphb_split -h > httpheader_file

 How to install?
 Run make in makefile directory.
 Compiled programs will go to the bin directory